x157/x157.github.io/UE5/CommonUI/Annotations/EpicGames-Lyra-Cross-Platform-UI-Development.md

 This deals with Lyra, but focuses on the CommonUI plugin since that is what Epic used in Lyra.

+The first 24 minutes of this video is a good high level overview of how Common UI is implemented in Lyra 5.0, including C++ and Blueprints.

 [Full Video](https://dev.epicgames.com/community/learning/talks-and-demos/k88P/lyra-cross-platform-ui-development)
 (45m)

-## Annotation
+# Annotation

-Unfortunately this was published on Epic's dev site, which does not support annotated links, so you'll have to fast-forward to the interesting spots on your own.
+Unfortunately this was published on Epic's dev site, which does not support incoming annotated links, so you'll have to fast-forward to the interesting spots on your own.

+## Overview of Lyra User Interface
-### 00:27 - Overview of Lyra User Interface
+  - 00:27 - Overview of Lyra User Interface
   - 01:05 - Lyra "Pretend Platforms" for easy cross-platform UI development
   - 02:11 - How Lyra Front-end is set up to support cross-platform UI
   - 03:13 - Review Platform-specific INIs

+## Overview of how CommonUI + Lyra interact
-#### 05:24 - Overview of how CommonUI + Lyra interact
+  - 05:24 - Overview of how CommonUI + Lyra interact
   - 06:01 - C++: Lyra Setting Screen (`ULyraSettingScreen`)
   - 07:00 - C++: Lyra Game Viewport Client (`ULyraGameViewportClient`)
     - Mainly showcases base C++ class `UCommonGameViewportClient`